k2view-academy/K2View-Academy/articles/39_fabric_catalog/20_catalog_APIs.md

 The API retrieves a list of Catalog versions along with their creation timestamps.

-Starting from Fabric V8.4, version source (Crawler, Manual or Revert) and a list of impacted data platforms are also returns in the API's response - per each version.
+Starting from Fabric V8.4, version source (Crawler, Manual or Revert) and a list of impacted data platforms are also returned in the API's response per each version.

 **Example of an API call:**

 ```
 https://localhost:3213/api/catalog
 ```

 ## Get Details of Catalog Version